-The breath work is very useful for eliminating toxins from the body and improving the immune system.
+The breathing work can be very helpful in eliminating toxins and improving your immune system.

 - Less stress

-It can also lower blood pressure and help you lose weight more easily by boosting your metabolism.
+It can lower your blood pressure, and assist you in losing weight by increasing your metabolism.

-Meditation helps improve focus, concentration and memory, all ideal for seniors who want to maintain a busy, active lifestyle no matter what their age.
+Meditation can improve concentration, focus, and memory.
+This is a great option for seniors who want to keep active, busy lives no matter their age.